 An outspoken voice on issues including economic development, education, consumer protection, health care and courts and criminal justice matters, Lanane has proven his ability to reach across party lines to get things done.

-In addition to leadership duties, he serves as the Ranking Democrat on the Senate’s Rules and Legislative Procedure Committee.
-He also serves as a member on the Senate Committees on Public Policy, Civil Law, Elections, Joint Rules, and Insurance and Financial Institutions.
+In addition to leadership duties, Senator Lanane serves as the Vice Chair of the Senate’s Ethics Committee and the Ranking Democrat on the Senate’s Elections; Family and Children Services; Public Policy; and Rules and Legislative Procedure Committees.
+He also serves as a member on the Senate Committees on Commerce and Technology; Corrections and Criminal Law; Joint Rules; Judiciary and Utilities.

 In the Senate, Lanane was one of the primary authors of legislation creating the Indiana telemarketers ‘no call list.’
-He was also an author of the ‘truth in taxation’ law, which simplifies residents’ property tax bills, and the Indiana Homeowner Protection Act which protects homeowners from deceptive and abusive practices known as predatory lending.
-He was also an author on legislation authorizing Anderson’s Hoosier Park Racing and Casino, creating thousands of new employment opportunities.
+He was also an author of the concussion protocol training for coaches of youth sports in grades 3 – 8, and the Indiana Homeowner Protection Act which protects homeowners from deceptive and abusive practices known as predatory lending.
+In addition, he was an author on legislation authorizing Anderson’s Hoosier Park Racing and Casino, creating thousands of new employment opportunities.

 A practicing attorney, Lanane earned his undergraduate degree from Ball State University and his law degree from Indiana University.
-Lanane and his wife Cynthia have three children and one grandchild and live in Anderson.
+Lanane and his wife Cynthia have three children and five grandchildren and live in Anderson.

 Indiana General Assembly Standing Committees: